nathancspencer/website/pages/super.md

 \*Note: percentage costs are simplified - fee caps have been ignored as generally only apply to balances above 200k

 While REST super does have the lowest fees out of any major super fund, I'd recommend Aware super because they seem more competent.
-REST super is smaller, and someone I know noticed a bug with them setting up a domain insecurely which is concerning for an organisation you a trusting your life savings with.
+REST super is smaller, and someone I know noticed a bug with them setting up a domain insecurely which is concerning for an organisation you're trusting your life savings with.